-Poor Mark of the “Social Network” is still recovering from the Cambridge Analytica scandal—Alexandria Ocasio-Cortez questioning him just days ago.
-When the news broke and we all witnessed Zuckerberg go through a lengthy, grueling trial, many thought that the era of Facebook had come to an end.
+Poor Mark of the “Social Network” is still recovering from the Cambridge Analytica scandal—Alexandria Ocasio-Cortez questioning him just days ago. [update: it has now been a few years since the whole scandal inquiry went down] When the news broke and we all witnessed Zuckerberg go through a lengthy, grueling trial, many thought that the era of Facebook had come to an end.

 But has it?

 For in the hands of the right business owner, Facebook is actually one of the biggest marketing tools in the world.
-So how can you use Facebook to market your products?
+So how can you get the most out of influencer marketing to promote your products on Facebook?

 Next, you must have noticed (if you use Facebook) that you receive on your newsfeed at times posts from pages you haven’t liked.
 These are “sponsored” posts from pages that pay Facebook a certain amount of money to “boost” their posts.
 As a result, even if people don’t know about your page or product, they’ll still get ads from your page.
 To put it otherwise, your online visibility will get a boost for an insignificant amount of money.
 There really is no greater market.